mercyzi/mercyzi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I will pursue a Ph.D. in the School of Computer Science at Northwestern Polytechnical University (NWPU) in 2026, under the supervision of <a href="https://scholar.google.com/citations?user=H0qmM6gAAAAJ"> Prof. Yu Zhiwen </a>.
-I am currently a master's student in the School of Computer Science at NWPU, with <a href="https://scholar.google.com/citations?user=1UgkslMAAAAJ"> Dr. Liu Jiaqi </a> as my supervisor.
-I obtained a bachelor's degree from the Honor College at NWPU.
+I am a Ph.D. student in the School of Computer Science at Northwestern Polytechnical University (NWPU), supervised by <a href="https://scholar.google.com/citations?user=H0qmM6gAAAAJ">Prof. Yu Zhiwen</a> and Dr. Liu Jiaqi.
+I received my bachelor’s degree from the Honors College at NWPU.

 My research mainly focuses on Human-AI Collaboration.